micwonder/Simple-gmail-api-access/README.md

 # Simple-gmail-api-access
-How to access and get the recent messages from gmail account by credentials
+How to access and get the recent messages from gmail account with credentials

 1. Create an app in GCP with your gmail https://console.cloud.google.com/